// CASE STUDY

 C130-J SUPER HERCULES MODE 5 IFF & ADS-B UPGRADE

-To extend the operational life of the C-130J Super Hercules, VuDu played a pivotal role in a £27 million collaborative project involving three air forces from around the world.
+To extend the operational life of the C-130J Super Hercules, VuDu played a pivotal role in a collaborative £27 million project involving three air forces from around the world.

 PROTECTOR RG MK 1 (MQ-9B) REMOTELY PILOTED AIR SYSTEM

-VuDu Engineering’s expertise continues to play an important role in the development of the next generation of remotely Piloted Air System (RPAS) - the Protector RG Mk 1 (MQ-9B).
+VuDu expertise continues to play an important role in the development of the next generation of remotely Piloted Air System (RPAS) - the Protector RG Mk 1 (MQ-9B).

 TECHNICAL OBSOLESCENCE MANAGEMENT PLAN (TOMP)

-This exemplar project saw VuDu Engineering develop a TOMP for the C-130 Hercules following its 56 years of service to the Royal Air Force and wider UK military.
+This exemplar project saw VuDu develop a TOMP for the C-130 Hercules following its 56 years of service to the Royal Air Force and wider UK military.